Home

 QEF Election Made:

-If an investor owns a PFIC, he can elect to treat it as a Qualified Electing Fund (QEF) by filing IRS Form 8621 with his individual income tax return in the year of purchase.
-He would also file Form 8621 every year he owns the stock to report basis adjustments.
+If you own a PFIC, you can elect to treat it as a Qualified Electing Fund (QEF) by filing IRS Form 8621 with your individual income tax return in the year of purchase.
+You would also file Form 8621 every year you own the stock to report basis adjustments.
 This approach is highly recommended compared to the alternative.

 Document